-Getting started with WordPress is extremely easy.
-All you have to do is install it via your preferred web hosting provider.
-Most web hosting companies these days offer dedicated tools to help you do that in just a couple of clicks.
-You can also opt for Managed WordPress Hosting—for a premium fee, web hosting companies will have their own experts take care of the setup and maintenance so that you can focus solely on building your website.
+Getting started with WordPress is very easy.
+All you need to do is install it via your preferred web hosting provider.
+Most web hosting companies offer dedicated tools to help you do that in just a couple of clicks.
+You can also opt for managed WordPress hosting, for a premium fee, using your web hosting company's own experts to take care of the setup and maintenance so you can focus solely on building your website.

-Of course, if you are the do-it-yourself type, you can always install WordPress directly through your web hosting provider’s FTP program.
+Of course, if you're the do-it-yourself type, you can always install WordPress directly through your web hosting provider’s FTP program.
 Just upload the required files using your FTP server and set up the database using MySQL.
-For detailed instructions on how to install WordPress, check out the official guide.
+For detailed instructions on how to install WordPress, check out the official guide (opens in new tab).

-Once you have successfully set up WordPress via your hosting provider, you are ready to move on to the next step of actually building your website.
+Once you've set up WordPress via your hosting provider, you're ready to actually build your website.
 WordPress websites are made up of predetermined layouts or “themes.”
-These themes can either be downloaded for free, purchased online, or made by a web designer.
+These themes can either be downloaded for free, purchased online, or made bespoke by a web designer.

-If you just want to get your website live as soon as possible, consider downloading one of the many free themes available online or buying a premium theme for extended functionality.
-ThemeForest has a great collection of WordPress themes.
-But if you have the budget and the time, hiring a web designer to create a custom theme for your website is always the best idea.
+If you simply want to get your website live as soon as possible, consider downloading one of the many free themes available online or buying a premium theme for extended functionality.
+ThemeForest (opens in new tab) has a great collection of WordPress themes.
+However, if you have the budget and the time, hiring a web designer to create a custom theme for your website is always the best idea.

-In any case, you can install any theme by uploading its .zip file to your website by going to Appearance > Themes > Add New > Upload Theme on your WordPress Admin.
-Some themes may require further customization in order to work properly.
+You can install any theme by uploading its .zip file to your website by going to Appearance > Themes > Add New > Upload Theme on your WordPress Admin.
+Some themes may require further customisation in order to work properly.

-WordPress websites are made up of two things—static pages and dynamic blog posts.
-Pages are updated once in a while, whereas blog posts are supposed to be constantly updated with the latest information.
-Of course, there is no actual limit to the minimum or maximum number of times you can update a page or post.
+WordPress websites are made up of two elements: static pages and dynamic blog posts.
+The idea is that pages are updated once in a while, whereas blog posts are supposed to be constantly updated with the latest information.
+Of course, there's no actual limit to the minimum or maximum number of times you can update a page or post.
 To add a new static page to your website, go to Pages > Add New.
 Then, you can enter a title and add the necessary content before hitting Publish.

 Blog posts are the individual articles that make up your blog.
-They are updated often and are therefore dynamic in nature.
+They're updated often so they're dynamic in nature.
 To create your first blog post on WordPress, simply head over to Posts > Add New.
 There, you can enter the title, content, and metadata for your blog post and hit publish.
 Different themes offer different ways to customize your blog posts to make them stand out from other blogs and websites.

 10. How to make money with WordPress?

 There are a number of ways you can make money with your WordPress blog or website.
 The most common method is to display affiliate advertisements.
 For this, you can use a service like Google Adsense.
-You can also sell advertising space directly on your site.
+You can also sell advertising space directly.

-Other ways to make money include starting an online store, providing specialized services, creating paid content, launching a subscription, or teaching an online course.
-It all depends on your skills and expertise.
+Other ways to make money include starting an online store, providing specialised services, creating paid content, launching a subscription, or teaching an online course.
+This all depends on your own skills and expertise.